A 32 inch TV can be used as a good computer monitor – and to watch TV or play Xbox as well.

 - Don’t waste your money on expensive HDMI cables – every independent test I have seen finds no difference between cables costing $5 dollars and $100, at least not over realistic distances of less than 20 feet.

 If wanting to use a large screen TV as a computer monitor, even a cheap 1080P TV can have great picture quality – just be prepared to spend a few minutes adjusting the picture settings out of the box (e.g. contrast, brightness, backlight – often way too bright to start with).

 Of course a TV should be gorgeous for watching videos but the height and size of the screen makes using websites, email and documents so much easier and makes it possible to open 2 windows side by side as if you had 2 smaller monitors (to allow easy copying/review of different documents etc).

-There are usually at least 2 HDMI ports on modern TVs so you are unlikely to need more (if you have too few ports you will need to buy a HDMI splitter – a good quality one like this Techole splitter, see current price at Amazon, should be less than $20).
+There are usually at least 2 HDMI ports on modern TVs so you are unlikely to need more (if you have too few ports you will need to buy a HDMI splitter – a good quality one like this Techole splitter, see current price at Amazon, should do the job).

 At 1920 x 1080 resolution I found the initial Windows font and text size to be too small for my liking so I changed the following in Windows: changed Font Size to Large, changed to use Clear Type, changed to use Large Icons and changed DPI setting to be 105% normal size (101 dpi)

 You may need to adjust one or all of these settings depending on your preference and how far away you sit from the TV.